|Founded||Founded in 1970 by Butler in or near Pilsen (Lower West Side)|

-The Latin Brothers formed in the year 1970 in the Pilsen section of the Lower West Side neighborhood at the intersection of 17th and Racine as a Latin Count faction.
+The Latin Brothers formed in the year 1970 in the Pilsen section of the Lower West Side neighborhood at the intersection of 17th and Racine.
 The founder of the organization was “Butler” and some of the first members were Wino, Big Foot, Dizzy, Player, and Mr. Lucky.
+The Latin Brother originals were closely related to the Latin Counts and were in consideration for joining the Counts but for some reason it was decided for these guys to not be part of the Counts, therefore, these guys started the Latin Brothers, a decision that was honored by both the Counts and Brothers.
 Once the Latin Brothers formed they became very close allies with the Bishops and Latin Counts as they joined in their fight against the Ambrose street gang from 18th and Throop.
 A big power struggle was going on between Ambrose, Latin Counts and several other gangs along 18th.
-One block away the Latin Brothers were facing off with the Racine Boys from 18th and Racine.
+The Latin Brothers laid claim to the biggest intersection in Pilsen at 18th and Ashland which was basically the heart of Pilsen which was a great accomplishment for any gang to have this territory.

-The Latin Brothers were a breakaway faction of the Latin Counts that wanted to do their own thing but keep things real tight with the Counts.
-After a few months of being a Latin Count set, the Latin Brothers made the clean break and moved to the busy intersection of 18th and Ashland which was a hell of hood to claim, they hung there with the Latin Counts all the time from nearby 18th and Loomis.
-The Latin Brothers now had their own colors of black and purple and their own symbols as a Trojan helmet instead of a knight’s helmet.
+The Latin Brothers adopted the colors of black and purple and their own symbols as a Trojan helmet instead of a knight’s helmet.
 The LBs also adopted the spear as their symbol and this angered the rival Ambrose gang.
-Ambrose viciously gunned for the LBs trying to force them to give up the spear but the LBs were stubborn and refused to comply and instead fought viciously back against Ambrose.
+Ambrose viciously gunned for the LBs trying to force them to give up the spear but the LBs refused to comply and instead fought viciously back against Ambrose.
 Another big enemy of the Latin Brothers was the Satan Disciples of West Pilsen that ruled the west side of 18th Street.